Janikowski’s late FG spoils Rosen’s 1st start

 Seattle improved to 5-0-1 in its past six trips to the desert.

-David Johnson had his best game of the season for Arizona, rushing for 71 yards and catching three for 41 yards.
+David Johnson had his best game of the season for Arizona, rushing for 71 yards and catching three for 41.

 With the score tied at 10, the Seahawks’ Russell Wilson threw to David Moore on a 30-yard play to the Arizona 23.
 After a pair of penalties against the Cardinals, Davis scored on a 1-yard run to put Seattle back in the lead at 17-10.